sg893052/sonic-buildimage/TestPlans/system/Yang_Patch/SONIC_4_0_0_Yang_Patch_Testplan.md

   - Verify that yang patch operation will be successful even if the "patch-id" and "edit-id" are the same.
   - Verify the yang patch operation with target sub-resource as "/".
   - Verify yang patch operation calls with different target sub-resources(including "/").
-  - Verify the yang patch fails if we use sub-resource not as list while that target sub-resource points to list.
+  - Verify the yang patch fails if we the sub-resource not points to list instance(keys).
-  - Verify yang patch call with target sub-resources as containers with different types(list, non-list), container-leaf with different types(list, non-list).
+  - Verify yang patch call with target sub-resources as containers with different types of data nodes, make sure we have at least one URI (target sub-resource) per operation for each YANG data node (container, list, leaf, and leaf-list).
   - Verify yang patch with all supported edit operations(single yang patch call).
+  - Verify "patch-id" in the audit-log for a successful and unsuccessful yang patch call.
+  - Verify that RESTCONF server MUST return the "Accept-Patch" header field in an OPTIONS response, as specified in RFC5789, which includes the media type for YANG Patch.

 ### 1.2 Negative Testing
   - Verify the yang patch operation "create" returns error for an existing data resource.